samirettali/blog/content/writeups/hackthebox/bitlab.md

 Using Ghidra to reverse engineer it we can find some interesting strings:
 ![](/images/hackthebox/bitlab/strings.png)

-And those strings are user in this function:
+And those strings are used in this function:
 {{< highlight C "linenos=table, hl_lines=71" >}}
 /* WARNING: Could not reconcile some variable overlaps */